justmahito/emSettingsBundle/Resources/doc/index.rst

     setting_manager:        em.settings.manager.default

-Well, this all to emSettingsBundle work.
-Suggestions, bug reports and observations are wellcome.
+Well, this is all about emSettingsBundle work.
+Suggestions, bug reports and observations are welcome.